wassengerhq/mcp-wassenger/README.md

 > **Product update**: 🚀 Automate anything on WhatsApp with our new No-Code solution [Wassenger Flows](https://wassenger.com/flows) ⚡✨

+## Example prompts

+Chat with your WhatsApp conversations from any AI clients or agentic tool integration.

 ## Usage

 All the most popular MCP clients (Claude Desktop, VS Code Copilot, Cursor, Windsurf...) use the following config format: